 A recent University of Illinois study indicates that including trees in the agricultural industry has the potential to reduce poverty in Africa.
 Lead researcher Daniel Miller reported that one-third to half of rural farmers in Ethiopia, Malawi, Nigeria, Tanzania and Uganda incorporate trees into their farming plans.
-Miller explained that within the target group, trees alone contributed 17 percent to the annual household income.
+Miller explained that within the target group, trees alone contributed 17% to the annual household income.
 He acknowledged that the trees were a very important source of economic benefits for these households.
 He discovered that the most popular tree types were fruit trees and coffee trees.
 Timber and fuel-producing trees were also found, but only five percent of the farms studied contained them.

 Colonial Law No Longer a Stumbling Block

 In addition to using satellite images and comprehensive surveys, Miller’s study relied heavily on personal interviews from farmers in the five countries.

 Miller’s research delved into the ramifications of an old colonial law in Nigeria concerning tree ownership.
 He reported that the old law gave the government the right to claim any tree as being within the domain of forestry.
 As a result, farmers shied away from having trees on their farms because authorities would have a legal right to enter their land and claim the trees for the central government.

 Miller indicated that the law in Nigeria recently changed to allow farmers more control of the trees on their land.
 He explained that this was a clear case of where previous government intervention adversely affected the decisions of landowners.
 Nigerian farmers are beginning to incorporate more trees into their farms, albeit slowly.
 Miller reported that of the five countries studied, the prevalence for trees on Nigerian farms was the lowest, at 16%.